Katikistan/Notes/Networking.md

 **Economic Implications:** (Extra) Usage of a P2P service would put the burden of network transfer costs on the the client for distributing the web-pages of the company.
 ## Packet switching
+A packet consists of control information and user data, which is also known as the payload

 To send a message from a source end system to a destination end system, the source breaks long messages into smaller chunks of data known as packets.
 Between source and destination, each packet travels through communication links and packet switches (for which there are two predominant types, routers and link-layer switches).
 Packets are transmitted over each communication link at a rate equal to the full transmission rate of the link.
 So, if a source end system or a packet switch is sending a packet of L bits over a link with transmission rate R bits/sec, then the time to transmit the packet is L / R seconds.
 ![[Pasted image 20240121165741.png]]